kehinde-elelu/capitalOne/README.md

 # Capital One Project
+Please download the slide for non-technical audiance

 ## Overview
 This repository contains various Jupyter Notebooks and files related to a project focused on analyzing capital one transactions data.
+The link to the dataset: https://github.com/CapitalOneRecruiting/DS
+Note: Before running the model, please create a folder named "data" in the directory, and then create another folder inside "data" named "dataset".

-The link to the dataset: https://github.com/CapitalOneRecruiting/DS The project involves data preprocessing, visualization, wrangling and modeling.
+The project involves data preprocessing, visualization, wrangling and modeling.
 Below is a brief description of the files and directories present:
 ## Files and Directories

 - `01_main.ipynb`: